vgines73/Sequelize-Reverse-Engineering/README.md

 # Sequelize - Reverse Engineering

 ## Description:
-Passport Authentication: This app allows the user to create/login to their account by using their email and password.
+Passport Authentication: This app allows the user to create/login to their account by entering their email and password.
 Email and password are stored in the MySQL database.

 ## User Story:

+As someone who wants to create an account or log in to the site, I want to know my information is secured in the database.

 ## Table of Contents: